NotthingStudioo/FeatureModule/README.md

-How to Add a Unity Package Using the Package Manager and a Git URL If you want to add a specific Unity package from a GitHub repository, you can do it easily using Unity's Package Manager.
+<H1>How to Add a Unity Package Using the Package Manager and a Git URL</H1>
+If you want to add a specific Unity package from a GitHub repository, you can do it easily using Unity's Package Manager.
 Below is a simple guide to help you add a package to your project.

 Steps